Backpropagation in hyperbolic chaos via adjoint shadowing: Shadowing/unstable decomposition for continuous-time

+Here $\cX^*$ is the space of continuous bounded vector fields on $\cO$.
+We can also define $\cA$ over $K$ with higher regularity

-The main case in this paper satisfies $\om=d\psi$ and hence constraint \eqref{e:lwd}, but there are cases where the differential holds only in the flow direction, for example in $UC$: this will be important in a forthcoming paper.
-We prove that the product is unique despite of the non-uniqueness of the shadowing pair.
+The main case in this paper satisfies $\om=d\psi$ and hence the constraint in $\cA$, but there are cases where the differential holds only in the flow direction, for example in $UC$: this will be clear in a forthcoming paper.